 It is advisable not to venture deep into the woods with a GPS that would not have access to a backup power source.
 The backup power source can be AA alkaline batteries, sufficient to get you back on a familiar route.

-One of the most important aspect of the device’s feature is to pinpoint positions under different kinds of conditions.
+One of the most important aspects of the device’s feature is to pinpoint positions under different kinds of conditions.

 Also, you can make sure that the device comes with the standard Bluetooth connectivity so that you can transfer data wirelessly.
 A GPS that can be connected to your computer would be able to ease the process of downloading maps online.
 Remember to check the compatibility of the USB cord to your computer to allow you to add or even update maps.